-- 1. The Emergency Management Director, will alert and disseminate emergency information to the Long Term Recovery Organization, the Red Cross, Department of Children and Family Services (DCF), County Health Department, Salvation Army, Social Services and any other agencies that will assist in emergency welfare services. - 2.
+- 1. The EMD, will alert and disseminate emergency information to the LTRO, ARC, Department of Children and Family Services (DCF), County Health Department, Salvation Army, Social Services and any other agencies that will assist in emergency welfare services. - 2.
 Further dissemination of information and notification within Welfare Services will be the responsibility of the LTRO.